-When planning your portfolio, you should begin by identifying at least three key pieces of work you have undertaken, primarily within the last five years, and map that work against the standards.
+When planning your portfolio, you should begin by identifying at least three discrete key pieces of work you have undertaken, primarily within the last five years, and map that work against the standards.

-A portfolio consists of a number commentaries with their associated supporting evidence.
-A commentary is your account of your role in a piece of work, which is linked to the standards being claimed.
-The number of commentaries in a portfolio therefore reflects the number of pieces of work from which evidence has been derived, but at least three are required.
+A portfolio consists of several commentaries with their associated supporting evidence.
+A commentary describes a piece of work demonstrating your role, which is linked to a selection of appropriate standards being claimed.
+At least three commentaries describing discrete pieces of work are required, but more may be provided if needed to evidence all the standards.
 The commentaries must relate to different aspects of your work.

-The standards are intended to be relevant to a wide range of public health practitioners, not all may have public health in their job title.
+The standards are intended to be relevant to a wide range of public health practitioners, not just those who have public health in their job title.